 - Click the processing step in the list at left.
 This allows you to configure the step’s settings.

-- Choose your Custom Object in the Choose a Custom Object… menu, then choose “Email Address” as the Key Field:
+- Choose your Custom Object in the Choose a Custom Object… menu, then choose “Email Address” as the Key Field if you only want to track the most recent form submission.
+If you want to track multiple submissions, leave this field blank.

 - Scroll down the list in the Field Mapping display and confirm that the Source Fields from the form are mapped properly to the Target Fields in the Custom Object.
 These should auto-map, since we created the fields directly from the form, and the field names are the same in both.